-Our involvement includes ensuring a sustainable business model is maintained and then providing on-going training and education for Swazis regarding the production of eggs from the farm.
+Our involvement includes support with providing the initial equipment and technology, ensuring a sustainable business model is maintained and then providing on-going training and education for Swazis regarding the production of eggs from the farm.
 This on-going support will ensure the sustainable, and a continual supply of eggs.